etsaone/etsa/Constitution.md

 ## Section 7

-Members in the Congress are appointed by the Monarchy, taking into consideration the will of the people of the Commonwealth.
+The Monarchy can sometimes make emergency appointments in the House of Representatives taking into consideration the will of the people of the commonwealth.

 # Article II